SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - I'd like to know your age
 - are you 21 years old
 - how old is your platform

+## intent:agent_happy
+- are you happy
+- you are happy
+- you're very happy
+- you're really happy
+- you're so happy
+- how happy you are
+- you're extremely happy
+- you're full of happiness
+- are you happy now
+- are you happy today
+- are you happy with me

+## intent:angry
+- I'm being mad
+- I'm enraged
+- I'm angry
+- I'm furious
+- I am angry with you
+- I am mad
+- I am mad at you

 ## intent:annoying
 - you are annoying me so much